 3. The number on your thermometer is not as important as how your child looks and feels.
 I think most parents start to get a little panicked when they start seeing 103 and 104 F beeping back at them.
-But that number actually has no bearing on the seriousness of your child’s illness.
+But that number has no bearing on the seriousness of your child’s illness.
 So resist the urge to panic.
 Give your child a fever reducer to make him more comfortable and stay on top of his hydration.
 Fevers make the heart beat faster and increases your child’s insensible water loss (fluids lost through the skin and respiratory tract).
 So keep that water bottle handy.

 4. Goal of fever treatment is to help your child feel better, not get rid of the fever altogether.
 Remember to treat your child, not the number on the thermometer.
 Surely, when your child’s temp starts rising to 102°F or higher, they may need something to help them feel better.
 But also remember this: fever reducers will not always normalize your child’s temperature.
 It may bring it down a couple of degrees.
-And that’s both perfectly normal and okay.
+And that’s both perfectly normal and OK.
 You have succeeded in making your child a little more comfortable during his/her illness.

-5. A true fever is temperature of 100.4°F (38°C) or higher.
+5. A true fever is a temperature of 100.4°F (38°C) or higher.
 Children’s temperatures naturally fluctuate throughout the day.
 So knowing what is a true fever is very important.

 Some additional tips for dealing with fevers:

 - Resist the urge to treat at the slightest temperature elevation.
 Remember, your child’s fever is serving a purpose.
 So unless you’re dealing with a 102°F or higher fever, let the fever run its course and keep your child comfortable by offering plenty of fluids.